7 Simple Strategies to Buffer Blood Sugar

 This is also a good idea before consuming anything with carbs.
 Squats are one of the best exercises for using up stored sugar your muscles (glycogen) and helping the body to buffer any increase in sugar or carbohydrate intake for the next 2 hours.

 Try to get deep with your squats, but if you have hip or knee issues than you could try doing a half squat with an overhead press (grab some cans or light dumbells).
 Even better, you can do Super Brain Yoga which involves air squats done in such a way to improve your brain.
-Watch the video below to see that.

 6. High Quality Multi-Vitamin with Chromium: